-After considering the committee's recommendations, MDHHS will develop a standardized POST form that has a distinct format and is easily identifiable.
+After considering the committee's recommendations, MDHHS must develop a standardized POST form that has a distinct format and is easily identifiable.
 The form must include all of the following:

-- A space for the patient's printed name, age, and the diagnosis or condition that warrants the medical orders on the POST form. - A space for the signature of the patient or patient representative who consents to the medical orders on the POST form, and a space for the date signed. - A space for the printed name and signature of the attending health professional who issues the medical orders on the POST form. - Sections containing medical orders that direct specific types or levels of treatment to be provided in a setting outside of a hospital to which a patient or patient representative may provide consent.
+- A space for the patient's printed name, his or her age, and the diagnosis or condition that warrants the medical orders on the POST form. - A space for the signature of the patient or patient representative who consents to the medical orders on the POST form and a space for the date signed. - A space for the printed name and signature of the attending health professional who issues the medical orders on the POST form. - Sections containing medical orders that direct specific types or levels of treatment to be provided in a setting outside of a hospital to which a patient or patient representative may provide consent.
 The orders may direct the circumstances under which the health professional who is treating the patient must consult with a patient representative regarding consenting to the withholding or withdrawing of medically assisted nutrition and hydration if the patient is unable to participate in medical treatment decisions.
-The orders must not authorize withholding or withdrawing or nourishment unless the patient or patient representative consents at the time it is withdrawn. - A space for the date and initials of the attending health professional and the patient or patient representative to extend the POST form if circumstances have changed.
-The POST form must also include a statement that, by dating and initialing the form, the individuals confirm that the medical orders on the form remain in effect even though one of the following is true: (1) one year has expired since the individuals signed or initialed the POST form, (2) there has been a significant change in the patient's medical condition, or (3) there has been a change in the patient's place of residence.
+The orders must not authorize withholding or withdrawing hydration or nourishment unless the patient or patient representative consents at the time it is withdrawn.

-- A statement that the patient or patient representative has the option of executing a POST form and that consenting to the medical orders on the POST form must be voluntary. - A statement that the POST form is void if the names or signatures (or any of the information in the first three bullet points) are not provided, or if one year has expired since the patient/patient representative and attending health professional have signed or initialed the POST form. - A statement that if a section on the POST form regarding a specific type or level of treatment is left blank, it will be interpreted as authorizing full treatment for that treatment, but does not invalidate the entire form or other medical orders on the form.
+- A space for the date and initials of the attending health professional and the patient or patient representative to extend the POST form if circumstances have changed.
+The POST form must also include a statement that, by dating and initialing the form, the individuals confirm that the medical orders on the form remain in effect. - A statement that, within a time frame established by MDHHS by rule, the POST form must be initialed by the requisite parties if any of the following have occurred: (1) one year has expired since the individuals signed or initialed the POST form, (2) there has been an unexpected change in the patient's medical condition, (3) the patient is transferred from one care setting or care level to another, (4) the patient's treatment preferences change, or (5) the patient's attending health professional changes. - A statement that the patient or patient representative has the option of executing a POST form and that consenting to the medical orders on the POST form must be voluntary. - A statement that the POST form is void if the names or signatures (or any of the information in the first three bullet points) are not provided or if the form is not reviewed, dated, and initialed according to the schedule set by MDHHS. - A statement that if a section on the POST form regarding a specific type or level of treatment is left blank, it will be interpreted as authorizing full treatment for that treatment, but does not invalidate the entire form or other medical orders on the form. - A space for the printed name and contact information of the patient representative.

-POST form in various residential settings; when a copy is acceptable
+POST form in a residential setting; when a copy is acceptable

-After considering the committee's recommendations, MDHHS must also promulgate rules for the procedures for the use of a POST form within various residential settings including, but not limited to, adult foster care facilities and health facilities.
-The rules must include the circumstances under which a photocopy, facsimile, or digital image of a completed POST form will be considered valid for purposes of a health professional, a health facility, an adult foster care facility, or emergency medical services personnel complying with the medical orders on the form.
+After considering the committee's recommendations, MDHHS must also promulgate rules to implement Part 56B of the Code, which would govern POST forms.
+The rules must include procedures for the use of a POST form within a residential setting and the circumstances under which a photocopy, facsimile, or digital image of a completed POST form will be considered valid for purposes of a health professional, a health facility, an adult foster care facility, or emergency medical services personnel complying with the medical orders on the form.
 Information or materials regarding the POST form may be published on the MDHHS website.